QilinGu/udacity_ml/projects/capstone/README.md

 also can't see behind its movement with the simple sensors.
 The agent often turns and collides as though the objects suddenly appeared.
 In fact, they have!
 The sensors can't tell the difference.

-What's clearly missing here is a model of the environment.
-I had thought having x,y and heading would be helpful, and it is, but its not neough.
+What's clearly missing here is an internal model of the environment.
+The original Deep Q Network had most of pixels, then numerous convolution layers to analyze the world.
+Our little agent only has 3 feelers and a sense of where it is, in a very dark room.
+All objects and walls look the same and we only see three pinholes around us.

 This toy car needs to create an internal model for the items in its environment, their direction of movement, as well as the stationary walls.
 The walls form a static "map" and modeled items are "road hazards."
 This is the job of GPS and SLAM in self-driving cars, or Simultaneous Localization and Mapping.
 With a map in hand and a picture of nearby road hazards, we can more effectively